Murugan-Karthick/Spatio-Temporal-Action-Recognition-by-RNN-CNN/README.md

 (for spatial processing) as well as recurrent layers (for temporal processing).
 Specifically, we'll use a Convolutional Neural Network (CNN) and a Recurrent Neural Network (RNN) consisting of [GRU layers].

+## Data collection

+In order to make training time to low, we will be using a subsampled version of the original UCF101 dataset. download the dataset from [UCF101 dataset](https://git.io/JGc31) link.